altruios/namshubettulpa/public/namshubettuple/redeye.md

 }
 {
 *He brushed himself off.*
-"M::Keep going, it’s behind you"
+"M::Keep going, it's behind you"
 *Kent looked behind him - seeing the thing only a few gears away.*
 *He rushed toward the side.*
 *Twisting onto the teeth, and making his way back toward her.*
 ~Martha could only watch.~
-~The alien was closing in - he wasn’t going to make it.~ ~She saw the ripple of gears around her -~ "M::Ripple!"
+~The alien was closing in - he wasn't going to make it.~ ~She saw the ripple of gears around her -~ "M::Ripple!"
 *Kent grabbed hold on the gear.*
 }
 {
 ~The thing was right behind him.~
-*The gear flung back and the alien’s tail caught in the gears behind it.*
+*The gear flung back and the alien's tail caught in the gears behind it.*
 *It cried out in a shrieking hiss.*
-~The metal itself hissed and fumed loudly as the acid poured down over it.~ *Kent got to his feet and ran.*
+~The metal itself hissed and fumed loudly as the acid ate away.~ *Kent got to his feet and ran.*
 *The gears slowly released the alien just as Kent rushed up to her.*
 ~Carefully he moved past her - and took the lead again.~